sum35h/BookSnap/README.md

 A user must be authorized as an Admin to access the admin dash https://booksnap.herokuapp.com/admin.

+## Project Motivation
+I developed this project to test my skills and quickly get a small community of users actively using the app.

 ## Project dependencies
 The project depends on the latest version of Python 3.x which can be download and install from their official website.